sap-tutorials/Tutorials/tutorials/s4sdk-secure-cloudfoundry/s4sdk-secure-cloudfoundry.md

 [ACCORDION-BEGIN [Step 2: ](Set up App Router to authenticate users)]

-The App Router can be installed in two different ways: (1) Download from Service Marketplace and (2) Download from the SAP NPM Registry.
-These steps are explained below:
+The App Router can be installed in two different ways:

+1. Download from Service Marketplace and
+2. Download from the SAP NPM Registry.

+These steps are explained below.

 ### Alternative 1: Get the App Router via Service Marketplace

-1. Before you can start the setup and configuration of the App Router component you need to download the XSA Javascript package from Service Marketplace: <https://launchpad.support.sap.com/#/softwarecenter/template/products/%20_APP=00200682500000001943&_EVENT=DISPHIER&HEADER=Y&FUNCTIONBAR=N&EVENT=TREE&NE=NAVIGATE&ENR=73554900100200003885&V=MAINT&TA=ACTUAL&PAGE=SEARCH/XS%20JAVASCRIPT%201>.
+1. Before you can start the setup and configuration of the App Router component you need to download the XSA JavaScript package from Service Marketplace: <https://launchpad.support.sap.com/#/softwarecenter/template/products/%20_APP=00200682500000001943&_EVENT=DISPHIER&HEADER=Y&FUNCTIONBAR=N&EVENT=TREE&NE=NAVIGATE&ENR=73554900100200003885&V=MAINT&TA=ACTUAL&PAGE=SEARCH/XS%20JAVASCRIPT%201>.
 At the time of writing the package `XS_JSCRIPT14_10-70001363.ZIP` is the most recent one.

 2. After downloading the package extract it to your favorite `<location>`